KelvinTichana-creator/Baobab_Mentorship/README.md

 Create a Heroku account if you don't have one.
 Install the Heroku CLI.
 Follow Heroku's deployment guidelines to deploy your Streamlit app.

 Author

 Kelvin Carrington Tichana
 License
 MIT Licence
-This table of contents will help users quickly navigate to the relevant sections of your `README.md` for easy reference.